Key takeaways

 - FHA loans: These are government-backed loans insured by the Federal Housing Administration and typically offer friendlier credit requirements than conventional loans.
 The minimum credit score requirement is 580 with 3.5% down or 500 if you put down 10%.

-- VA loans: A VA loan is a government-backed loan that is issued by the U.S. Department of Veterans Affairs (VA).
+- VA loans: A VA loan is a government-backed loan that is issued by the U.S. Department of Veterans Affairs, or VA.
 Eligible veterans and military service members can get a VA loan as part of their benefits package.
 You might not need to put any money down and there’s no minimum credit score to qualify, although individual lenders have their own terms.

 - Other mortgage types: There are many different types of mortgages, too, that may be right for your situation.
 Construction loans can help if you’re building a home, USDA loans are designed for eligible rural locations, and jumbo loans can help when buying a higher-priced home, just to name a few examples.
 Your city or state may even have special loan programs for first-time home buyers, teachers, emergency responders and other groups.

-If you’re more of the in-person type, you might prefer a traditional lender.
-You’ll have a loan officer who works with you directly to fill out your application, collect the required documents and answer any questions.
-Keep in mind that some traditional lenders may have higher rates and take longer to close than online lenders.
+Buyers who prefer working directly with a person may be more comfortable with a traditional lender.
+In that case, a loan officer can help complete the application, gather required documents and answer questions along the way.
+Keep in mind that some traditional lenders may charge higher rates or take longer to close than online lenders.

 Request a mortgage preapproval when you’ve found a lender that seems right for you.
 A preapproval is when a lender looks at your financials and lets you know how much you could be approved for and your likely rate.